 Informed citizens are key to democracy!
 The library, as the most important source of information in a community, can offer citizens the opportunity to meet and hear from local candidates prior to an election.
 Learn how to do that here.
 See a sample press release here.
 Sample questions can be found here.

-Library legislation AB572/SB491 (the “Public Library Data & Technology Training Bill”) is now pending legislation.
-This law would expand current programs in the Department of Administration and Department of Public Instruction to include public libraries as potential eligible participants.
+Library legislation AB572/SB491 (the “Public Library Data & Technology Training Bill”) were signed into law.
+This law expands current programs in the Department of Administration and Department of Public Instruction to include some public libraries as eligible participants.
 Read more here and at the WLA website here.

 Wisconsin Library Association Seeking Donations and Pledges for Advocacy